Hire a Youth Crew

-- An 8-person youth crew incurs about $920 in expenses per day, including travel, equipment and supervision.
+An 8-person youth crew with two crew leaders incurs about $1,140 in expenses per day, including travel, equipment and supervision.

 Once the project has begun:

-- The Program Director will provide project planning and logistical support if needed, including materials acquisition and project design.
+The Program Manager will provide project planning and logistical support if needed, including materials acquisition and project design.

 Project sponsor involvement will vary depending on the nature of the project.
 Initial oversight may be necessary to orient the crew.